-Effective July 1, 1978, the DDA was authorized to finance its development plan by capturing the tax proceeds on the increases in the assessed value on real and personal property within the tax increment district located within the downtown development area.
+The DDA is authorized to finance its development plan by capturing the tax proceeds on the increases in the assessed value on real and personal property within the tax increment district located within the downtown development area.
 Funds raised from this levy are restricted for use within the tax increment district.

-On July 19, 1978, the DDA entered into an agreement with the Board of Commissioners of Wayne County, Michigan (the "County") to exclude certain proceeds of the tax increment fund which had been previously designated for certain County operational and construction activities.
+The DDA has entered into an agreement with the Board of Commissioners of Wayne County, Michigan (the "County") to exclude certain proceeds of the tax increment fund which had been previously designated for certain County operational and construction activities.